-The knowing moment of lived experience is also a knowledge of, a knowing of values and norms and cognitive judgments are made in terms of these known values.
-Thus, here the concern is with the normative moment in a child's cognitive lived experiences.
-According to Scheler(123) we know immediately which values we give preference to and which not.
-This knowing clearly is also a gnostic lived experience.
-A child's knowing life is so closely interwoven with his/her normative lived experiences that, according to Sonnekus(124) a child is directly dependent on the existential-normative for the actualization of his/her cognitive potentialities.
+According to Scheler, (123) we know immediately which values we give preference to and which not.
+This knowing is also a gnostic lived experience.
+A child's knowing life is so closely interwoven with his/her normative lived experiences that, according to Sonnekus, (124) a child is directly dependent on the existential-normative for the actualization of his/her cognitive potentialities.

-Further, the lived experience of norms, values and meanings also is a pathic matter.
-The theme of values and feelings is expounded in a meritorious way by Max Scheler,(125) a phenomenologist of lived experience.(126) Scheler's(127) view in this connection runs as follows: values are given to us in feelings.
+Further, the lived experience of norms, values, and meanings also is a pathic matter.
+The theme of values and feelings is expounded in a meritorious way by Max Scheler, (125) a phenomenologist of lived experience.
+(126) Scheler's(127) view in this connection is as follows: values are given to us in feelings.
 Thus, there is a connection between the essence of the object (its value for a person) and the essence of intentional lived experience.
-Values, in their essence, must appear in a feeling consciousness (pathic lived experience), and thus values and feelings are dependent on each other as correlates.
-Values are founded in feelings, but values also are objective and thus also gnostic lived experiences.
+Values, in their essence, must appear in a feeling consciousness (pathic lived experience) and, thus, values and feelings are dependent on each other as correlates.
+Values are founded in feelings, but values also are objective and, thus, also gnostic lived experiences.

-Scheler(128) further differentiates four "levels of feeling" that correspond to the structure of our total human existence:
+Scheler(128) further differentiates four "levels of feeling" which correspond to the structure of our total human existence:

-(a) Sensory feelings solely have a relation to the body and can be localized at specific places in the body;
+(a) Sensory feelings solely have a relation to the body, and can be localized at specific places in the body;